dalibo/pgsql-resource-agent/stateless/README.md

 could be automated.
 After a failover, an administrator action is required to cleanup the situation.

+Because this agent is stateless, Pacemaker does not monitor slaves and has no clue about their situation.
+There is no logic whatsoever in case of failover.
+Should a failover occurs, the agent is not able to hint Pacemaker about the best standby to promote.
+The comportment is unpredictable.

+That is why this resource agent is best used in two nodes clusters.
+With more than 1 standby, the administrator is in charge to make sure the best standby will be elected (using location constraints, synchronous replication, cascading, ...).

 To forbid more than one failover, the resource parameter ``startable`` is set to the hostname of the promoted standby.
 As soon as this parameter is created and set, the only instance able to start will be the one designated there.